ICFAI University, Dehradun: ICFAI Tech School

 It conducts the Admission Test for IcfaiTech (ATIT), in online and written formats, for its B. Tech. program.
 The eligibility to enter IcfaiTech Dehradun campus is to have a minimum of 60% in 10+2 or equivalent with Physics, Chemistry, Mathematics and English as mandatory subjects.

 ICFAI Business School

 The ICFAI Business School (IBS), formerly the Faculty of Management, is a constituent of the university.
 It commenced operations in 2004.
 It offers an MBA Program.

 ICFAI Education School

 The ICFAI Education School (IEdS), formerly the Faculty of Education, is a constituent of the university.
 It commenced operations in 2004.
 It offers a B. Ed. program.
 The program is approved by the National Council for Teacher Education (NCTE) and National Assessment and Accreditation Council (NAAC).

+ICFAI School of Pharmaceutical Sciences

+The ICFAI School of Pharmaceutical Sciences (ISPS) is a constituent of the university.
+It commenced operations in 2024.
+It offers a B. Pharmacy Program.

 Ranking

 The university's constituent college, ICFAI Law School, was ranked 23 by India Today's "India's Best Colleges 2018: Law".